angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

-Whenever a PR job is run on CircleCI, we want to build `angular.io` and host the build artifacts on a publicly accessible server so that collaborators (developers, designers, authors, etc) can preview the changes without having to checkout and build the app locally.
+Whenever a PR job is run on CircleCI, we want to build `angular.io` and host the build artifacts on a publicly accessible server so that collaborators (developers, designers, authors, etc) can preview the changes without having to checkout and build the application locally.

 This document discusses the security considerations associated with moving build artifacts as part of the CI process and serving them publicly.